Have you tried to search for statistics on cancer in Singapore?

 Let’s look at some statistics on cancer in Singapore.

-Here are the causes of death in 2018:
+Here were the causes of death in 2019:

 |Cause||Percentage of Deaths|

-As you can see, cancer accounted for 28.80% of deaths and is the number 1 cause of death in Singapore.
-It also means that close to 1 in every 3 deaths is due to cancer.
+As you can see, cancer accounted for 28.40% of deaths and is the number 1 cause of death in Singapore.
+It also means that about 1 in every 3 deaths is due to cancer.

-And because of cancer, roughly 15 Singaporeans are dying every day.
+Because of the high death rate of cancer, roughly 15 Singaporeans are dying every single day.

-2) 1 in 4-5 Singaporeans Are Expected to Get Cancer
+2) 1 in 4 to 5 Singaporeans Are Expected to Get Cancer By Age 75

-Having known that cancer can be fatal, we don’t want it in our books.
+Knowing that cancer has a high fatality rate, we don’t want it in our books.

-While there are ways to reduce the chances of contracting cancer, how common is it now?
+While there are various ways to reduce the chances of contracting cancer, how common is it now?

 One way to find out is to calculate the cancer incidence rate or cancer rate – only the new cases.